clotodex/auto-typer-codex/README.md

 - default arguments (`def fun(x=3)`) are not guaranteed to be preserved
 - the type completion is sometimes not optimal
 - completion > max\_tokens, even with shortening the file be removing comments -> cut the file or replace some methods with just their definitions
+- max number of tokens is currently fixed to 128 - might need to be extended for long signatures (can maybe be done automatically, otherwise as cli param)
+- auto-generated import is often not accurate -> default is now to always add `from typing import *`, which is not nice

 ## Contribution